Striking: on the other side of the globe they are with exactly the same question marks as here. How does it exist?

 Chart 2

-The pattern in the causes of death also shows great similarities with that in the Netherlands.
-Respiratory diseases as a cause of death have fallen back slightly in the Covid years '20s and '21s.
+The pattern of causes of death also shows great similarities with that in the Netherlands.
+Respiratory diseases fell slightly as a cause of death in the Covid 20s and 21s.

 The thin blue line below that is Covid mortality in Australia: a total of 990 people in 2021, which is more than 15% more Covid mortality than in the first unvaccinated Covid year 2020.